 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-Pakistan High Commission for the most up-to-date information.
+Pakistan High Commission for up-to-date information.

 Foreign passport holders who do not comply with their visa conditions may face heavy penalties, including fines and detention.
 This applies to people travelling on Australian passports, including dual nationals.
-Take care not to overstay the limit of your visa.
+Take care not to overstay your visa.
 To exit Pakistan, you must have a valid visa, a Pakistani national identity card or a valid Pakistani passport.
 If you are travelling on an Australian passport and your visa has expired, you will not be allowed to board your flight.
-If your visa has expired contact the Ministry of Interior to get an exit visa.
+If your visa has expired, contact the Ministry of Interior to get an exit visa.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.

 If you are a dual national and hold a Pakistani passport, seek advice about how it should be used.
 See